 Be it a personal project, a commissioned assignment, or indeed just a game jam – all of this can be neatly packaged within your portfolio.

-Whatever avenue you choose - don't be discouraged by competition.
-As long as you keep your options diverse and put in the work, a job in video game art is well within your reach.
+Whatever avenue you choose – don’t be discouraged by competition.
+Keep your options diverse and put in the work.
+A job in video game art is well within your reach.